strimzi/strimzi.github.io/_posts/2023-11-30-prevent-broker-scale-down-if-containing-paritition-replicas.md

 ## Setting up the environment

-Let's spin up an cluster where we can work through some reassignment examples.
+Let's set up a cluster to work through some example demonstrating this feature.

 To get the Kafka cluster up and running, we will first have to install the Strimzi Cluster Operator and then deploy the `Kafka` resource.
 You can refer to the [Stimzi Quickstart Guide](https://strimzi.io/docs/operators/latest/quickstart.html) for installing Strimzi.